2023 Summit League women's basketball tournament

 The 2023 Summit League women's basketball Tournament was the postseason women's basketball tournament for the Summit League for the 2022-23 season.
-All tournament games were played at the Denny Sanford Premier Center in Sioux Falls, South Dakota, from March 3-7, 2023.
+All tournament games were played at the Denny Sanford Premier Center in Sioux Falls, South Dakota, from March 3–7, 2023.

 Seeds

 All ten conference teams participated in the tournament following a change announced before the season began.
-It was the final year that St. Thomas participated in a Division I conference tournament in any sport.
+It was the first year that St. Thomas participated in a Division I conference tournament in any sport.
 Teams were seeded by regular-season conference record, with a tiebreaker system to seed teams with identical conference records.
 The tiebreakers operated in the following order: